 Of course, what you plant is determined by your own favourites, the climate and the size of the patch.
 What's potting in the spring garden here in Southern Africa may be quite different to yours.

 My strong suggestions are that you have pole beans, lettuce, spinach and radish in your small garden.
+A backyard patch like this incidentally will provide three of the four vitamins needed to prevent frailty syndrome.

 It's astonishing how much food you can get from one single spinach plant; a row one metre long will provide you with eggs Florentine every single morning for breakfast.